 A sporty take on the more fashion-y high bun, cornrows with a low bun are crisp and no-nonsense.
-The three-section version features more hair per section and gives each plait a thicker, fuller look, making this ideal for those with thinner hair.
+The three-section version features more hair per section and gives each plait a thicker, fuller look.
 To achieve, create three sections—left, middle and right—and begin creating your cornrow with a Dutch-braiding technique (cross each strip under the middle strip).
 Continue until you run out of scalp near the neckline, and tie all plaits together into one low chignon.

 4. Threaded Cornrow Hairstyle

 Adding embellishments, such as beads, threads or woven-in ribbons, are a nifty way to jazz up cornrows for women.
 These tiny accessories pack quite a cute punch and give a bit of an indie, boho feel to the look.
 They’re especially on-point for the beach or during the summer, where hairstyles take on a slightly whimsical, more playful feel.
 You can DIY this hairstyle with a knitting needle after you’ve created your braids, and then wrap the thread around the braid, ballet-shoe-style, once you’ve passed the nape.

 Wearing cornrows on one side of your head is a clever way to mimic a shaven or undercut look without the commitment.
 This is a cool option to try if you’re new to the style, or if you want a subtler take.
 This style is great with voluminous, almost faux-hawky volume on top.
 Have your cornrow snake under and across your hairline, secure with a tiny hair tie, and pin under your opposite ear.

 6. Middle Cornrow Braided Ponytail